atomone-hub/atomone/docs/architecture/adr-005-dynamic-quorum.md

 - `law_quorum_range` : struct containing `Min` and `Max` quorum values required to pass a law proposal.
 - `constitution_amendment_quorum_range` : struct containing `Min` and `Max` quorum values required to pass a constitution amendment proposal.

+The initial partecipation values for each quorum are imported from the genesis file.

 ### Querying the quorum value

 Given that `Quorum` is no longer a fixed parameter, a new query endpoint is